Anthony Eyre (Nottinghamshire MP)

-Anthony Eyre (1634-1671) was an English politician who sat in the House of Commons from 1661 to 1671.
+Anthony Eyre JP (baptised 17 September 1634 – November 1671) was an English politician who sat in the House of Commons from 1661 to 1671.

+Early life

-Eyre was the only son of Sir Gervase Eyre of Laughton-en-le-Morthen, Yorkshire and his wife Elizabeth Babington, daughter of John Babington of Rampton, Nottinghamshire, and was baptised on 17 September 1634.
-His father was killed defending Newark Castle for the King in the English Civil War.
+Eyre was baptised on 17 September 1634.
+He was the second, but only surviving, son of Sir Gervase Eyre of Laughton-en-le-Morthen, Yorkshire, and his wife Elizabeth Babington, daughter of John Babington of Rampton, Nottinghamshire.
+His father was killed in 1645 defending Newark Castle for the King in the English Civil War.
+After his father's death, his mother married William More D.D.

+His father was the eldest son of the former Anne Markham and Anthony Eyre, of Laughton-en-le-Morthen and Kiveton, Yorkshire, and Newbold, Derbyshire.

+He was educated at Inner Temple in 1654, and was awarded a M.A. from Oxford University in 1663.

+Career

+In 1660, Eyre was appointed a Justice of the Peace for Nottinghamshire.
+He was returned as Member of Parliament for Nottinghamshire at the 1661 general election to the Cavalier Parliament.
+He held the seat until his death in 1671.

+Personal life

 Eyre married firstly Lucy Digby, daughter of Sir John Digby of Mansfield Woodhouse, Nottinghamshire on 9 June 1657.
-She died in June 1659.
-He married secondly Elizabeth Pakington, daughter of Sir John Pakington, 2nd Baronet, of Westwood, Worcestershire.

-Eyre was returned as Member of Parliament for Nottinghamshire at the 1661 general election to the Cavalier Parliament.
-He held the seat until his death.
+Before her death in June 1659, they had two children: